-A provision is recognised when the Group has a present obligation (legal or constructive) as a result of a past event and it is probable (i.e. more likely than not) that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
+A provision is recognised when the Company has a present obligation (legal or constructive) as a result of a past event and it is probable (i.e. more likely than not) that an outflow of resources embodying economic benefits will be required to settle the obligation, and a reliable estimate can be made of the amount of the obligation.
 Provisions are reviewed at each balance sheet date and adjusted to reflect the current best estimate.
-The most significant provisions in the consolidated financial statements are provisions for warranty claims, penalty claims and litigation.
+The most significant provisions in the financial statements are provisions for warranty claims, penalty claims and litigation.
 If the effect is material and if the obligation is expected to be settled in a period of over 12 months, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
-A provision for warranty data and a weighting of all possible outcomes against their associated probabilities.
+A provision for warranties is recognised when the underlying products or services are sold.
+The provision is based on historical warranty data and a weighting of all possible outcomes against their associated probabilities.
 The increase in the provision due to passage of time is recognised as interest expense.